Catholic Prayer For Athletes

 Pope John Paul II encouraged Catholics to turn even more to prayer during his 1994 apostolic exhortation Ecclesia Dei (The Church of God).
 He writes that “the Christian faith calls each person into active solidarity with Jesus Christ who died on the cross so that we might be saved from our sins and receive eternal life” (no. 61).
 Therefore, Pope John Paul II believes that

-READ: Catholic Daily Prayer For Toda
+READ: Catholic Prayer For The Sick And Healing

 The Lord’s Prayer